miuchan/compute-god/README.md

 $ compute-god snapshot --format markdown --output docs/catalogue.md (writes a Markdown snapshot of every station for the documentation vault)

+$ compute-god topos --format json
+(renders a deterministic radial map of stations and entries for visual tooling)
 ```

 The CLI output is deterministic, making it perfect for generating documentation snippets or powering editor integrations.